AzerApi/url-and-credential-script/README.md

 save the file
 open the file with nano or a ide

-type the following:
+do the following:
+type:
   url = {
-    "urlPart1": "",
+      "urlPart1": "YourUsernameHere -",
-    "urlPart2": "",
+      "urlPart2": "YourHostHere",
   }
-within the parentese write your preferd username(like Azzey-)in the spot after urlPart1  and write your hostname in de parentese after urlPart2

 ```
  ### usage